Krispy Kreme revenue surges ahead of planned stock market listing

-Krispy Kreme last month confidentially filed with U.S. regulators for an IPO. read more
+The company reported revenue of $321.8 million in the quarter ended April 4, compared with $261.2 million a year earlier, according to a filing for an initial public offering (IPO) that was made public on Tuesday. (bit.ly/3yUuGbK)

-The company first went public in 2000, but it had to file for Chapter 11 bankruptcy in 2005 following financial restatements, investigations into its accounting practices and a plunge in sales at some of its franchisees.
+The company was bought by privately owned JAB Holding Co in a $1.35 billion deal in 2016, when the investment firm was ramping up its bets on coffee and restaurant businesses.

-It was bought by privately owned JAB Holding Co in a $1.35 billion deal in 2016 when the investment firm was ramping up its bets on coffee and restaurant businesses.
+After being cooped up at home for more than a year, vaccinated Americans are picking up their daily orders at fast-food restaurants, coffee houses and doughnut chains.

-Krispy Kreme's planned listing comes at a time when demand is rising for snacks and sweets from customers craving familiar treats while staying at home due to COVID-19 restrictions.
+Sales have picked up at most fast-food chains in the United States, after struggling with operations limited to delivery and drive-thrus for over a year, helped in part by stimulus checks that have boosted spending.

 Known for its glazed sugary treats, Krispy Kreme opened its first store in North Carolina in 1937 when it started selling doughnuts in local grocery stores.
 It now sells its treats in grocery and convenience stores in the United States and operates shops in 30 countries.